wtulloch/Blazor.IndexedDB/README.md

 It does not, at the moment, support aggregate keys, searches using a range and some of the more obscure features of IndexedDB.

-## Change Logs

-### 2019-10-07

-* Updated to .NET Core 3.0 (thanks Tony Hild)

-### 2019-09-13

-* updated to Blazor 3.0.0 preview 9 (thanks Edgars Šults)

-### 2019-08-21

-* Updated to Blazor 3.0.0 preview 8

-### 2019-08-15

- * Updated to Blazor 3.0.0 preview 7.
- * Added means to add a new store dynamically.
- * Added function to get current version and store names of the underlying IndexedDB.
- * Minor changes.

-### 2019-06-25

-* Upgraded to Blazor 3.0.0 preview 6.

-### 2019-04-21

-* Upgraded to Blazor 0.9.0-preview3-19154-02 (thanks Behnam Emamian).

 ## Using the library

-1. Install the Nuget package TG.Blazor.IndexedDB (```Install-Package TG.Blazor.IndexedDB -Version 1.0.0-preview``)
+1. Install the Nuget package TG.Blazor.IndexedDB (```Install-Package TG.Blazor.IndexedDB -Version 1.0.0-preview```)
 2. create a new instance of DbStore
 3. add one or more store definitions
+4. Add the following script reference to your Index.html after the blazor.webassembly.js reference: ```<script src="_content/TG.Blazor.IndexedDB.JS/indexedDb.Blazor.js"></script>```
-4. Inject the created instance of IndexedDbManger into the component or page where you want to use it
+5. Inject the created instance of IndexedDbManger into the component or page where you want to use it

 The library provides a service extension to create a singleton instance of the DbStore.